yongchao/NGScheckMate/README.md

-# NGScheckmate
+# NGScheckMate
-the snakemake pipeline for the NGScheckmake
+the snakemake pipeline for the NGScheckMate

 Loading the MoTrPAC RNA-seq environment